Richfletch92/BWGM/README.md

   - Use of environment variables for sensitive data.
   - Ensured DEBUG mode is disabled in production.
 - **Manual Testing:**
   - **Overview:** Testing was continuously done during development, AI was used to check through code consistently to spot any typos and missing closing elements.
-Also all code was put through validators to ensure no issues with code.
+All code was tested with validators to ensure there wasn't any issues with the code.
-  - **Devices and Browsers Tested:** Tested on various devices Android and Apple devices.
-I had friends and family who tested on a variety of mobile devices and computers.
+  - **Devices and Browsers Tested:** Tested on various Android and Apple devices.
+Friends and family tested on a variety of mobile devices and computers.
 The browsers used were Chrome, Edge and Safari.
-I also tested using dev tools to resize the screen to ensure my website was responsive.
+I also tested using dev tools to resize the screen, ensuring my website was responsive.
   - **Features Tested:** CRUD operations, navigation, filtering, review submission, user registration, password resetting and responsiveness.
   - **Results:** All features worked as expected.
-There were originally some issues with my unapproved reviews which were counting towards my total review count and they were affecting the average review score for each movie/series.
-I've since fixed this issue by having Python check whether the review has been approved before counting it towards the mentioned values.
-Also users were able to submit multiple of the same review, so I got Python to check whether the content of the review had already been submitted and gave an appropriate error.
+There were originally some issues with my unapproved reviews counting towards the total review count and average rating.
+I fixed this issue by having Python check whether the review has been approved before counting it towards the mentioned values.
+Users were also able to submit multiple reviews including the same content.
+To fix this used Python to check whether the content of the review had already been submitted and gave an appropriate error message.

 [Return to Contents](#table-of-contents)